foundations-fall-2016/session2/README.md

 }
 ```

 Notice what happened to the `<ul>`'s height.
 The `<li>` items no longer force the parent `<ul>` element to expand to contain them.
 This behavior, know as collapsing, occurs whenever all the direct children of a container element are floated.
 In this case the `<ul>`  has collapsed.
 This behavior is important as collapsing is a common design issue.

-We will cover a number of methods to prevent this.
+There are a number of methods in use to prevent this:

 * Apply CSS overflow: auto; to the collapsed element